-(Side Note: My grandfather wears two digital watches on both wrists, because he watches two television programs each day.
-He therefore needs two alarms to alert him to when his shows are on television.)
+(Side Note: My grandfather wears two digital watches on both wrists because he watches two television programs daily.
+He, therefore, needs two alarms to alert him when his shows are on television.)

-On my computer I have 7588 songs (21 days 1 hour 11 minutes of music).
+On my computer, I have 7588 songs (21 days, 1 hour, 11 minutes of music).
 I became compulsive with my friend Justin, another technical Meddler, to assemble the ultimate collection.
 Most of the albums I own and have encoded into my computer.
-I’m not a Napster user, because of my OCD which makes me encode all my music at a certain bit rate (160 kbs) and with the same encoder (iTunes 1.1 or higher).
-I am so obsessed that I hear imperfections in other peoples music that I’m not sure is there or not.
-I have actually gotten MP3′s from friends and then bought the album to create my own MP3′s.
+I’m not a Napster user because of my OCD which makes me encode all my music at a certain bit rate (160 kbs) and with the same encoder (iTunes AAC 1.1 or higher).
+I am so obsessed that I hear imperfections in other people’s music that I’m not sure are there or not.
+I have actually gotten MP3s from friends and then bought the album to create my own MP3s.
 I actually buy more CDs now than I used to, so I guess I’m what the record companies love, a psychotic listener.

 Not that I’m not extremely happy about owning the little bastard.
 I’m growing to love my little iPod and the freedom it brings.
-I just hope I have enough time to listen to 4,000 songs in my lifetime and don’t get fired because of it.
+I hope I have enough time to listen to 4,000 songs and not get fired because of it.

--Not related at all to the above entry we at Fun Time Tree House, Inc. would like to send congratulations to A Day Late and a Dollar Short on their wedding anniversary and for the publishing of some of the soppiest e-mails I have ever had the privilege to read.
+-Not related at all to the above entry, we at Fun Time Tree House, Inc. would like to send congratulations to A Day Late and a Dollar Short on their wedding anniversary and for publishing some of the soppiest e-mails I have ever had the privilege to read.
 Funnily enough, I have the exact same e-mails from college.
 Funny how falling in love works.